akhilasameer/bank_project/README.md

 # bank_project
-Overview

-This project aims to predict customer behavior regarding subscriptions to term deposits using a dataset from a bank.
-The dataset includes various customer attributes and their responses to marketing campaigns.
+This project predicts customer behavior regarding subscriptions to term deposits using a dataset containing customer attributes and marketing responses.
+It identifies key factors influencing decisions, such as age, job, marital status, balance, and loan status.

-Objectives

-Predict whether a customer will subscribe to a term deposit.

-Identify key factors influencing customer decisions based on attributes like age, job type, marital status, account balance, and previous interactions.
+The process includes data cleaning, exploratory analysis, machine learning model training, and performance evaluation.
+Python and libraries like Pandas, NumPy, and Scikit-learn are used.